kubernetes-sigs/gateway-api/geps/gep-4488/index.md

   Validation BackendTLSPolicyValidation `json:"validation,omitempty"`
 }

+type BackendStatus struct {
+  // Parents is a list of parent resources, typically Gateways, that are associated with
+  // the Backend, and the status of the Backend with respect to each parent.
+  //
+  // A controller that manages the Backend, must add an entry for each parent it manages
+  // and remove the parent entry when the controller no longer considers the Backend to
+  // be associated with that parent.
+  //
+  // A maximum of 32 parents will be represented in this list.
+When the list is empty,
+  // it indicates that the Backend is not associated with any parents.
+  //
+  // +kubebuilder:validation:MaxItems=32
+  // +optional
+  // +listType=atomic
+  Parents []ParentStatus `json:"parents,omitempty"`
+}

-type BackendControllerStatus struct {
+type BackendParentStatus struct {
-  // Name is a domain/path string that indicates the name of the controller that manages the
+  // ControllerName is a domain/path string that indicates the name of the controller that manages the
   // Backend.
 Name corresponds to the GatewayClass controllerName field when the
   // controller will manage parents of type "Gateway".
 Otherwise, the name is implementation-specific.
   //